danielurdaneta/Pewlett-Hackard-Analysis/README.md

 ![retiring_titles](https://user-images.githubusercontent.com/81272629/121216730-cc8d2480-c846-11eb-8c02-076809d51669.png)

+From this query we can extract the following information:

-As we can see, most of the employees who are about to retire have Senior positions, for this reason, the company must begin to train or hire personnel for these more qualified positions.
+1-  Most of the employees who are about to retire have Senior positions, for this reason, the company must begin to train or hire personnel for these more qualified positions.

+2- There is only 2 employees in a manager position about to retire, for this reason, it may not be worth it to include managers in the mentorship program.

+3- Adding up the employees of all departments, we can see there is 90,398 employees about to retire.

-- In the following code we create a mentorship_eligibility table which deliver current employees with enough experience to be elegible for a mentorship program, as well as their birth date, title and dates within the company
+- In the following code we create a mentorship_eligibility table which deliver current employees with enough experience to be eligible for a mentorship program, as well as their birth date, title and dates within the company
 ```
 SELECT DISTINCT ON(e.emp_no) e.emp_no, e.first_name, e.last_name, e.birth_date, de.from_date, de.to_date, ti.title
 INTO mentorship_eligibilty